Alaric617R/Rust-Blog/lifetimeComplex6-4.md

 ![](/Users/alaric66/Desktop/research/RustViz/Rust-blogs/book_life_viz.png)

-Since `&name` is a temporary variable just passed on line 4, its lifetime will just be limited in line 4.
-As `'a` should encompass reference lifetime both in `rust_book.name` as well as `&name`,`'a` = [#4, #6].
-This calculation also get passed to `struct Book<'a>`, so the lifetime parameter of `rust_book.name` will be [#4,#6].
+Since `&name` is a temporary variable created just to be passed on line 4, its lifetime will be limited only to line 4.
+As `'a` should encompass the lifetime of references both in `rust_book.name`, as well as `&name`, `'a` = [#4, #6].
+This calculation is passed to `struct Book<'a>`, so the lifetime parameter of `rust_book.name` will be [#4,#6].

-Note that this program runs well because every usage of reference is in its legal lifetime scope.
-For example, changing `name` on line 7 won't cause a `value still borrowed` error since `rust_book.name`, which is a reference to `name`, has been out of scope on line 6 based on the lifetime we calculated.
+Note that this program runs well because every usage of a reference is within its legal lifetime scope.
+For example, changing `name` on line 7 won't cause a `value still borrowed` error since `rust_book.name`, which is a reference to `name`, has been out of scope since line 6 based on the lifetime we calculated.

 ## Lifetime Parameter - A More Complex Example

-Previous examples have equipped you with the basic methodology into reasoning generic lifetime parameter, just as the borrow check does.
-In this section, we will use lifetime parameter to construct a real-life problem-solver: a scheduler program that process requests in a database.
+Previous examples have equipped you with the basic methodology for reasoning out generic lifetime parameters, just as the borrow check does.
+In this section, we will use lifetime parameters to construct a real-life problem-solver: a scheduler program that processes requests in a database.
 Let's dive in.

 ### Modeling Requests Using Structs

-First, we need to prototype incoming request for our database.
-For simplicity, the DB system only supports four kinds of operation:
+First, we need to prototype incoming requests for our database.
+For simplicity, the DB system only supports four kinds of operations: `Create`, `Read`, `Update`, and `Delete`, or [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete).

-`Create`, `Read`,`Update`,`Delete`, namely [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete).
 Each kind of request will be issued in batches by different users.
-To model that, we can do it via defining an `enum` of all CRUD request:
+To model that, we can define an `enum` of all CRUD request types:

 ```rust
 enum RequestType{